 The same goes for events – create a gorgeous backdrop (with your branding on it) for photos so people can take their selfies and share them!

 In this guide, we defined customer appreciation and discussed why it is important.
-We went over 13 easy ways to show your customers that you appreciate them and ended off with five tips to make the most of your customer appreciation strategies.
+We went over some easy ways to show your customers that you appreciate them and ended off with five tips to make the most of your client appreciation strategies.

-You now have the tools to start your customer appreciation practice today!
+You now have the tools to start today!

-All Business: With Customer Appreciation, You Have the Advantage
+All Business: With Appreciation, You Have the Advantage

 Customer appreciation is the practice of actively communicating your gratitude to your customers for their support and patronage.
 Common strategies include sending customers thank you notes, gifts and discounts as tokens of appreciation.
 There are many different ways to show appreciation to customers, check out the full guide for more info.

-Customer appreciation is very important for nurturing and strengthening customer relationships, increasing customer satisfaction and loyalty.
-When done properly, customer appreciation develops personal connections between the customer and the business, creating a strong affinity between the customer and the brand.
+Appreciation is crucial for nurturing and strengthening customer relationships, and increasing customer satisfaction and loyalty.
+When done properly, it develops personal connections between the customer and the business, creating a strong affinity between the customer and the brand.

 There are many different ways of expressing your gratitude to your customers.
 Something as simple as a hand written note or a personalized email can let your customers know you appreciate them.
 Check out the full guide for more ideas and tips to make your customers feel valued.